 - Beyond School Volunteer: In partnership with Mission St. Louis, help tutor our students in an after-school program.

 - Beyond School Volunteer: Monday-Thursday, anytime 3 - 6 p.m.

 Ten by Three® reduces poverty in developing countries by using our unique Prosperity Wages® model to pay for artisan products.
 This exclusive patent pending financial model creates a cycle of entrepreneur driven growth resulting in permanent financial independence for the artisan.

 Shi p.m.ent Volunteers: Help with preparation of baskets for shi p.m.ent.
 Assist with loading, unloading, inventorying, pricing, etc.

 Any day Mondays-Fridays, anytime 7:30 a.m.-3 p.m..

-Through compelling core exhibits, dynamic touring shows, educational and entertaining public programs, we create a community of life-long learners who explore, experience, and embrace Missouri's rich and enduring African-American heritage.
+To create a community of life-long learners who explore, discover, experience, and embrace the regions' rich and enduring African American history and culture.

 Museum Assistant: Help with all aspects of the museum, from clerical to curatorial.

 We are a community group supporting immigrants and refugees as they begin a new life in St. Louis.
 We offer emotional and social support primarily by partnering volunteers with new families, specifically working with Syrian immigrants and refugees living at the Hodiamont Apartments.